 On March 13, 2008, the Governor submitted a proposed General Fund budget for fiscal year 2009 of \$9.488 billion, or approximately \$261 million more than the estimated expenditures for fiscal year 2008 of \$9.227 billion.
 The increase in expenditures over fiscal year 2008 is mainly due to University of Puerto Rico, judiciary and municipal formula increases and salary increases mandated by law or collective bargaining agreements.
-In addition, \$42.3 million is budgeted for the State Election Commission.
+An additional \$42.3 million is budgeted for the State Election Commission.
 The General Fund revenue projection for fiscal year 2009 is \$8.488 billion, a decrease of \$183 million, or 2.1%, from estimated net revenues for fiscal year 2008 of \$8.671 billion.
-The Commonwealth's budgeted expenditures for fiscal year 2009 of \$9.488 billion exceed projected revenues of \$8.488 by approximately \$1 billion.
+Commonwealth's budgeted expenditures for fiscal year 2009 of \$9.488 billion exceed projected revenues of \$8.488 by approximately \$1 billion.
 The Commonwealth's economic team is working together to enforce spending control measures that have been established to attempt to minimize the budget risk.
 In addition, the Governor has proposed two special measures which are expected to generate close to \$1 billion in fiscal year 2009.
-These measures consist of tax receivable financings and proceeds received from a concession agreement for operation of the lottery.
+These measures consist of a tax receivables financing and a concession agreement for operation of the lottery.
 Legislation authorizing these two measures was submitted by the Governor to the Legislature along with the budget.
-No assurance can be given that either of these measures will be enacted, or that if enacted, they will be in the forms recommended by the Governor.
+On June 25, 2008, the Legislature adopted a series of bills approving a General Fund budget for fiscal year 2009 of \$9.488 billion.
+In connection with the budget approval and in order to cover the approximately \$1 billion difference between approved expenditures and projected revenues, the Legislature also approved legislation creating a trust to enable a securitization structure using such tax receivables and authorizing the issuance of limited special obligations of the Commonwealth payable from and collateralized with tax receivables.
+The Legislature did not approve the legislation proposed by the Governor relating to the concession agreement for the operation of the lottery.
+The series of bills adopted by the Legislature approving the General Fund budget are subject to the Governor's review and final approval.